 Theme Lead for Agricultural and Rural Living Labs for the Research Community of the European Network of Living Labs (ENoLL), and a member of the Scientific Committee for the 2nd International Forum on Agroecosystem Living Labs (IF-ALL 2025).
 He served for nine years as the founding Editor-in-Chief of the Technology Innovation Management Review, publishing nine peer-reviewed special issues on living labs.
 He holds an MASc degree in Technology Innovation Management from Carleton University in Ottawa, Canada, and BScH and MSc degrees in Biology (Plant Ecology) from Queen's University in Kingston, Canada.
-In both Canada and Scotland, he has held various innovation, agriculture, health, and education.
+In both Canada and Scotland, he has held various innovation-related roles in the private sector, the public sector, and academia, primarily in the areas of technology innovation, agriculture, health, and education.